bt778/Library_WebAPI-group-__3/README.md

 ###  Authentication & Authorization
 - **User Registration & Login**
-- Login with Username=BERHANE     Password=BERHANE123
+- Login with Username=BERHANE     Password=BERHANE123  OR
+   Login with  Username=jossy     Password=jossy123
 - JWT token issuance and validation
 - All APIs protected for authenticated users